 Inquiring in town about a cemetery initially drew a blank until one of the inhabitants directed us to the place.
 Go out of town and just before you cross the rail line to Lindley look left.
 And there it was.
 The names we could read were Alexander, Barrat and Montgomery.

-Opened in 1904 in this building which now houses the Bottle Store and the Cash Loans from where Colin has just managed to obtain a loan to take over to the bottle store.
+One of the early buildings to house the Standard Bank, erected in 1904.
+In those early days it was open for one day a week.
+It now houses the Bottle Store and the Cash Loans from where Colin has just managed to obtain a loan to take over to the bottle store.

 The picture shows the view from the bridge over to the west.